bio-ontology-research-group/deepgozero/README.md

 * deepgozero_data.py - This script is used to generate training and testing datasets.
 * deepgozero.py - This script is used to train the model
+* deepgozero_predict.py - This script is used to perform zero-shot predictions
 * evaluate.py - The scripts are used to compute Fmax, Smin and AUPR
+* evaluate_terms.py - The scripts are used to compute class-centric average AUC
+* Normalizer.groovy - The script used to normalize OWL ontology

 ## Citation